mnevers/ansible/README.md

 inventory file.
 If an upgrade was proccessed it will register a changed state and reboot those specific systems that require a reboot

+server.yml: Playbook for general server administration tasks for any kind of server web,db or otherwise etc.
+Creates "svc" service user and sets up ssh key and sudoers file so passwordless ansible automation tasks can be performed

 setup_apache.yml: For Debian/Ubuntu OS this package installs apache2 and php support on web servers group and pushes template index.html file